-The EDxtreme is built to be rugged and endure typical industrial and commercial use.
-It is still, however, a precision instrument that should be treated with care.
-Store the instrument in its carry case with power off.
-Remove batteries if not being used.
-The radio technology used in the radio equipped EDxtreme and Communicator is a 2.4 GHz digital spread spectrum system designed for communications reliability.
+The radio technology used in the radio equipped EDXtreme and Communicator is a 2.4 GHz digital spread spectrum system designed for communications reliability.
 Radio operation and the performance attained can be difficult to predict and will vary with environment and conditions.
 There are locations where radio use is impractical or even impossible.